peter-sattler/money-transfer-api/README.md

 :moneybag: Keep it simple and to the point (e.g. no need to implement any authentication).
 :moneybag: Assume the API is invoked by multiple systems and services on the behalf of end users.
-:moneybag: You can use frameworks/libraries if you like (except for Spring), but don't forget about requirement #2 - keep it simple and avoid heavy frameworks.
+:moneybag: You can use frameworks/libraries if you like (except for Spring), but don't forget to keep it simple and avoid heavy frameworks.
 :moneybag: The data store should run in-memory for the sake of this test.
 :moneybag: The final result should be executable as a stand-alone program (should not require a pre-installed container/server).
 :moneybag: Demonstrate with tests that the API works as expected.